ekiwi/rtl-repair/notes/ComparingSolutions.md

 We do avoid this problem somewhat because we always search for the smallest "edit" first.
 However, for some examples that is not enough.

+_Note_: for now, ranking solutions that result in the exact same circuit is out of scope.

 ## Example: `first_counter_overflow` with `kgoliya` bug
 The bug removes the reset value for the `counter_out` register.
 The test bench never disables the counter while it is running, it only has enable set to